 The payments in respect of (2.) should be accompanied by a statement, in such form as the appropriate L G P S administering authority specifies.

-There are other payments that employers may have to pay to the Pension Fund (but these are unlikely to impact on payroll) – see section 18 of the ‘HR guide’ which you can find on the ‘Guides and sample documents’ page of www.lgpsregs.org.
+There are other payments that employers may have to pay to the Pension Fund (but these are unlikely to impact on payroll) – see section 18 of the ‘HR guide’ which you can find on the ‘Employer guides and documents’ page of www.lgpsregs.org.

 9. End of year template report